King City, Ontario: Communications and media

 Over the air television sources from Toronto, Barrie and as far away as Buffalo are generally clear.
 Affiliates for Canadian networks CBC, CTV and Global, as well as American networks ABC, CBS, Fox and NBC are all available, as are public-support stations TVOntario and PBS.

 Cable TV is available from Rogers Cable.

-Broadband internet access is available from Rogers via cable, and Bell Canada via DSL.
-Many resellers of Bell's DSL also provide service in the community.
+Broadband internet access is available from Rogers via cable, and Bell Canada via digital subscriber line or fiber to the node.
+Many third parties resell Bell's services in the community.
 Fixed wireless connections are also available.

 Postal service is provided by Canada Post; King City's Forward Sortation Area is L7B.
 UPS and FedEx both provide weekday service to King City.

 Government research

 In 1985, the Research Directorate of the Atmospheric Environment Service established the first Canadian Doppler weather radar in King City.
 In 2004, a Dual-Polarization Radar was installed for further research.
 These systems are used for predictive purposes, and the data collected is used for weather forecasts for the Greater Toronto Area and the Golden Horseshoe.
 The observatory also participates in the NEODyS system, which tracks Near-Earth objects.
 Six asteroids have been discovered at this site.